Job Seekers with Disabilities

 Ticket to Work

-The goal of TtW is to decrease the client’s dependence on their cash benefits by increasing their work effort and achieving self-sufficiency.
-Additional information about TtW can be located at http://www.ssa.gov/work.
+The goal of Ticket is to decrease the beneficiary's dependence on their cash benefits by increasing their work effort and achieving self-sufficiency.
+Additional information about Ticket can be located at http://www.ssa.gov/work.

 Vocational Rehabilitation Services

-Vocational Rehabilitation Services (VR) provides quality individualized services to enhance and support people with disabilities to prepare for, obtain or retain employment.
-The individual will work closely with a VR Counselor throughout the process.
+Vocational Rehabilitation Services (VR) provides quality individualized services to enhance and support people with disabilities to prepare for, obtain or retain and advance in employment.
+The individuals will work closely with a VR Counselor throughout the process.
 Through active participation in their rehabilitation, people with disabilities achieve greater level of independence in their work place and living environments.
-VS is a program of the Division of Disability and Rehabilitative Services (DDRS) within the Family & Social Services Administration (FSSA).
+VR is a program of the Division of Disability and Rehabilitative Services (DDRS) within the Family & Social Services Administration (FSSA).
 Learn more about programs and services provided through VR.